Final approval update: The Christie's data breach class action settlement was granted final approval by the court on July 28, 2025.

 Class members must meet the following criteria

-- You reside in the United States and your personal information was compromised during the Christie’s data breach in May 2024.
+- Their personal information was compromised during the Christie’s data breach in May 2024.

-- You received a formal notification from Christie’s informing you about the breach of your personal data.
+- They received a formal notification from Christie’s about the breach.

-- If you were a resident of California at any time between May 8, 2024 and June 19, 2025, you may also be eligible for an additional statutory payment under the California Consumer Privacy Act (CCPA).
+Class members who were California residents at any time between May 8, 2024 and June 19, 2025, may also be eligible for an additional statutory payment under the California Consumer Privacy Act.

 How much is the class action rebate?